Output.

 LEGAL ISSUES FOR CCTV

 There are a whole series of legal issues surrounding the use and misuse of CCTV.
 CCTV data is protected by the data protection act and these acts vary from country to country and across borders.
 You have rights to view these images although the copyright image owners will not be yours even if you are the subject.
-Anyone recorded on cctv also has he right to request a copy of the cctv footage.

 In terms of my project, this is the legal advice from a lawyer I was given: